Ambrotus/InventoryManagement/README.md

 # InventoryManagement

-An inventory management application with functioning customer orders.
-Developed a C++ application that simulates an assembly line of customer orders to be filled from available inventory.
+Developed a C++ application that simulates the completion of customer orders from the available warehouse stock.

-● Allow the program to read and display data stored in text files ● Customer orders and status updated in real time based on available inventory
+The order status and remaining inventory are maintained in real time with permanent file storage.